Welcome to Bermuda!

 Arboretum

-In Devonshire Parish.
+Devonshire Parish.
+At the corner of Montpelier and Middle Roads.
 A Bermuda National Park.
-Enjoy a picnic here, no organized flower beds or formal gardens but a great walking area, with shade trees.
+Public.
+There is scooter and car parking.
+A serene inland setting of 22 acres of open space with a gazebo, tall trees, open meadows, pathways, shrubs, collections of conifers, palms and genus ficus.
+Enjoy a picnic here, not landscaped or manicured, no organized flower beds or formal gardens but a great walking area, also popular with runners, with shade trees.
 It is accessible by the route 3 bus and a short walk.
 Go via Montpelier Road, off Middle Road.
-There is scooter and car parking.
 It is open from sunrise to sunset, free to the public.
-A serene inland setting of 22 acres of open space with a gazebo, tall trees, open meadows, pathways, shrubs, collections of conifers, palms and genus ficus.
 There are interesting plants and shrubs on walkways and paths.
 An ornamental bridge has small pools underneath.
 The property has an interesting history.
 From the mid 19th century, like most of the Parish at the time, it was part of British Army lands at "Montpelier" nearby - the private house now owned by the Bermuda Government and now lived in by the Deputy Governor.
 In 1962, some years after the British Army left Bermuda, the lands were planted as an arboretum.
+Good for bird-watching.
+Now maintained by the Bermuda Government's Parks Department.

-Bermuda Botanical Gardens 169 South Road in Paget Parish DV 04.
+169 South Road in Paget Parish DV 04.
 Or P. O. Box HM 834, Paget HM CX.
 Phone (441) 236-4201.
 Fax (441) 236- 7582.
+The largest local public garden by far, with over 100,000 visitors and locals each year.
 Since April 2002 part of the Department of Conservation Services of the Bermuda Government's Ministry of the Environment.
 On Main Island.
-The largest local public garden by far, with over 100,000 visitors and locals each year.
 One mile from the City of Hamilton, they are open daily from sunrise to sunset, via Berry Hill Road, Point Finger Road and South Road.
 Bus routes 1, 2 and 7 go to King Edward VII Memorial Hospital nearby.
 Open 365 days a year.
 Free for 362 days (except during the Agricultural Exhibition every April).
 A mix of park, woodland, greenhouses, agricultural buildings and horticultural collections.
 A Bermuda National Park under the Bermuda National Parks Act 1986.
 Chiefly of interest for its trees, orchard, collection of orchids and Camden.
 Visitors should expect a fair amount of walking.
-The Bermuda Botanical Society - a Bermuda Registered Charity # 249 - provides them from its Visitor Centre (9:30 am to 3:30 pm) in the Gardens, on Tuesdays, Wednesdays & Fridays 10:30 am year-round, weather permitting

 Morning Glory